Skip to main content

 Each contractor may offer slightly different financing plans, so it's worth asking.

 Curious about the financing plans Energy Swing offers?
-You can view your options by visiting our financing page.
+You can view your options by visiting our financing guide.

 It’s tempting to wonder if you could save money by installing the windows yourself.
 After all, how hard could it be to fit a window into an opening, right?
 The reality is, window installation is much more complex than it seems, and in Pittsburgh’s climate, mistakes can lead to leaks, structural damage, and costly repairs.